homeowmorphism/okbot/README.md

 ## Exit
 Ctrl+D should work if you are using Linux.
-If you are using a Mac, press Ctrl+Z.
+If you are using a Mac, press Ctrl+Z or Ctrl \.

 ## Customize
 There are three variables that need to changed for customization.